Policies & Programs - Housing

 - Adopt Rent Stabilization to prevent displacement from privately-owned residential properties.
 In San Mateo County, East Palo Alto is the only jurisdiction with a rent stabilization ordinance.
 However, East Palo Alto, Brisbane, Pacifica, and San Mateo County have rent stabilization programs specifically for mobile homes.
 See: Home for All

 - For other best practices related to rent stabilization see: PolicyLink.
 2001.
 “Rent Control.”
 Equitable Development Toolkit.

 - Establish a rent board to fairly and robustly implement the rent stabilization program.
 For best practices in the administration of a rent board see: “Strengthening Communities through Rent Control and Just-Cause Evictions: Case Studies from Berkeley, Santa Monica, and Richmond.”
 Urban Habitat.

 - Transfer Taxes (also known as anti-flipping policies) are charged on the capital gains (profits) on properties that are bought and re-sold rapidly.
-Use the funds to create grants or loans for nonprofit housing developers. [ii]
+Use the funds to create grants or loans for nonprofit housing developers. [xxx]

 - Require relocation benefits provided by developers to residents displaced by demolition and redevelopment of existing residential units.
 For more information visit Home for All.

 - Encourage resident-controlled limited-equity ownership in which residents own their units, providing security, wealth creation, and a degree of control and investment.
-Limited-equity housing can take the form of limited-equity condominiums, limited-equity cooperatives, and community land trust. [iv]
+Limited-equity housing can take the form of limited-equity condominiums, limited-equity cooperatives, and community land trust. [xxxii]

 - Provide foreclosure assistance to help homeowners (financially or otherwise) when they are at risk of foreclosure.